McKinsey Case Interview 2026: Format, Solve, and Examples

 Stage 4: Final Round

 Two to three interviews with Partners or Senior Partners.
 The format is identical (case + PEI), but cases become more open-ended, interviewers probe deeper on business judgment, and the PEI questions target different dimensions than first round.
 Partners are evaluating not just your analytical ability but whether you can hold your own in front of a CEO.
+(If you want to understand the career path above the Analyst and Associate levels, see what an Engagement Manager at McKinsey does; for the full picture of what reaching the top looks like, see the advantages of being a McKinsey partner.)

-McKinsey's Candidate-Led Case Format
+McKinsey's Interviewer-Led Case Format

 This is the core differentiator.
 At McKinsey, after hearing the prompt and asking clarifying questions, you: